MonsieurPoole/Recipe_Generator/README.md

 *If you are on Linux, and using a flatpak version of your main web browser, ensure your permissions are set to 'allow /user access', otherwise, the images will not print to pdf.*

+Also, because i'm too lazy to upload new copies of the hundreds of images, go into the Images folder, and type 'mogrify -resize 250x200 *.png' to resize all the images so that they fit nicely on the final pdf.

 Lastly, I highly recommend setting a chron job to run the main.py weekly so that you have a new PDF waiting for you on your grocery shopping day.